 Reports indicate usage of cannabis were in practice from ancient and medieval times to treat epilepsy.
-Medical cannabis is legally available today and reliable presenting to be an accessible alternative to other prescribed medications for the disease.
+Medical cannabis is legally available today and is a reliable and accessible alternative to other prescribed medications for the disease.
 Recently in June 2018, the FDA (Food and Drug Administration, US) has approved Epidiolex, a CBD oral solution for treating Dravet and Lennox-Gastaut syndrome (LGS).
 It is a highly purified form (approx. 98% oil-based) CBD extract of cannabis, proving to be a substitute in preventing seizures.
 Other seizure medications (Phenobarbital, Briviact, Carbatrol, etc.) may cause unavoidable side effects like fever, infections, liver and pancreas problems, bleeding, etc.

 Nausea and Medical Marijuana

 Nabilone, an FDA approved synthetic cannabinoid drug, works as a natural treatment for dealing with nausea and vomiting caused during cancer treatments.
-It is also used for treating anorexia and weight loss issues found among AIDS patients.
+You can also use it to treat anorexia and weight loss issues found among AIDS patients.
 Warnings of drug abuse and over dependency come along with man-made capsule.
 Acquainting patients with its right dosage and side effects can help in making informed decisions.
 Another approved capsule, called the Dronabinol, having similar properties works the same.
 Patients failing to respond to other medications can try their hands on these drugs under proper observations.

 ADHD Medications vs Medical Cannabis

-ADHD medicines are stimulant medications suggested for enhancing mental functioning by awakening brain cells.
+ADHD medicines are stimulant medications that can enhance mental functioning by awakening brain cells.
 The strains of cannabis sativa plant also lead to an intellectual high, raising dopamine levels, making the brain more attentive.
 It can deal with impulsivity in children as well as adults.
 ADHD medications like Ritalin, Adderal, do have some common side effects like loss of appetite, headache, insomnia, dizziness and other psychological reactions.
 People are opting for replacement of such medications with medical cannabis in order to avoid these adverse reactions.
 ADHD medications also are very expensive and account for $42.5 billion dollars in the USA.